Daniel1magdy/DEPI_Final_Project/README.md

 ## Description

-This is a simple Java web app that needs to have an automated CI/CD using the DevOps toolset.
-The Application shall be running as a container on the same VM on port 8080.
-Test the application by visiting this URL http://localhost:8080/jpetstore.
+This is a Java web app that needs to have an automated CI/CD using the DevOps toolset.
+The Application is running as a container on the same VM on port 8080.

 ## The used tools